 So to help you get started, I’ve put together a list of strategies that have helped me manage my own anxiety-related Meniere’s disease, a vestibular disorder I’ve lived with for nearly a decade.

 Some of the strategies are best used during acute episodes of dizziness or vertigo, while others are meant to bring overall stress and anxiety levels down throughout your life.

-Anxiety management strategies
+Anxiety management strategies for inner ear problems

 Counseling, psychotherapy, or “talk therapy” is a fantastic resource that can help you reduce your anxiety by addressing the underlying issues that are causing it in the first place.
 It’s also a great way to learn other healthy coping strategies to better deal with the adversity of living with a vestibular disorder.
 At its best, therapy can be an overwhelmingly positive and cathartic experience.
 But it’s important to find the right therapist and a therapeutic style that matches your personality and situation.
 Not all therapists are created equal, so you may need to see more than one to find the one that best fits your needs.

 In the early days of my Meniere’s disease diagnosis, adopting a daily meditation practice did more to reduce my anxiety than anything else I tried by far.
 It dramatically lowered my stress and anxiety levels, helped me find lasting relief from tinnitus, and had a profoundly positive effect on my quality of life at every level.
 There are many styles of meditation and many simple ways to get started, but I find that meditation apps are a great way to learn.
 Here is a list of exceptional meditation apps, some of which are free, some of which not, all of which are excellent: